-I think there are so many d/Deaf people are feeling extremely isolated at the moment, very, very worrying times.
+I think there are so many deaf people are feeling extremely isolated at the moment, very, very worrying times.
 I know everybody’s worried, absolutely.
 I know the whole world is worried, but I think we’re a very, very isolated minority community.

 It’s even worse for deaf people.

 We haven’t even touched on those with a dual sensory loss like deaf-blind people.
 There are so many minority groups that are experiencing barriers to access to this vital information and how to get help.

 I mean, I could go on and on and on.
 I mean, even contacting your GP?
 You can’t even go to the GP, and deaf people are saying, “Why?
 Why can’t I go to my GP?”
 And they say, “No, I’m okay.
 I can go out for a walk.”

 I’ve had to reiterate information over and over and over again and that’s not really one person’s responsibility.
 It should be the government’s responsibility.

 Lots of deaf organisations are trying to provide daily updates and we could support in other areas and we could work with the government just to make effective communication take place.

 We should be standing as one.

 I’m making sure that these policies and procedures are in place and the backup and the support is there as and when it’s needed.
 At the moment it’s all happening on a very ad hoc basis.